Tom Baker (American actor): Career

 Baker started his career as a stage actor in New York City and assisted Norman Mailer in the stage adaptation of Mailer's novel The Deer Park.
 Once he moved to Hollywood, he acted in a series of B movies.
 He also continued to do stage work, directing the 1973 premiere of The Grabbing of the Fairy, a masque by Michael McClure.

 He produced and directed his own film, Bongo Wolf's Revenge in 1970.
 The cast included Severn Darden and P. J. Proby.
 A number of people from Jim Morrison's circle of friends worked on the production including Paul Ferrara, Babe Hill and Frank Lisciandro and music was provided by Mike Bloomfield and The Doors.

 Andy Warhol cast Baker in one of his films, I, A Man (reportedly as a replacement for Morrison, who dropped out) and one of his co-stars was Valerie Solanas, who later shot Warhol in his office at The Factory.

 Relationship with Jim Morrison

-The relationship he had with Morrison and Morrison's long term girlfriend Pamela Courson was described in a memoir, Blue Centre Light, and an extract was published in High Times in June 1981.
+The relationship he had with Morrison and Morrison's long-term girlfriend Pamela Courson was described in a memoir, Blue Centre Light, and an extract was published in High Times in June 1981.
 The stormy friendship between the three of them is depicted in the stage play The Lizard King, written by Jay Jeff Jones, which was produced in Los Angeles in 1991.
 Clay Wilcox took the role of Baker and Jim Morrison was played by Stephen Nichols.

 In November 1969, Morrison found himself in trouble with the law after harassing airline staff during a flight to Phoenix, Arizona to see The Rolling Stones in concert.
-Both he and fellow traveller Baker were charged with "interfering with the flight of an intercontinental aircraft and public drunkenness".
+Both he and fellow traveler Baker were charged with "interfering with the flight of an intercontinental aircraft and public drunkenness".